NeonTechno/ghana-earth-intelligence/README.md

 - Every prediction carries evidence + confidence, never a bare assertion.
 - No fabricated satellite observations, licenses, or geological data.
 Where real data isn't wired in, it's synthetic and labeled as such -- never silently substituted.

-## License

-Not yet specified -- add one before any external contribution or deployment.